 For more complex relationships we may have to look for other algorithms.

-- Linear Regression is simple and easy to understand.
+- Linear method is simple and easy to understand.

 - Sensitive to outliers if they are not handled before training.